MarouaneZribi/MarouaneZribi/README.md

                                <br />
                                <br />
 I'm Marouane,A 22 Y/O Tunisian Software Engineer,CyberSecurity Passionate,Privacy Advocate and above all a student.<br />
-- 🔭 I’m currently working on a Blockchain-Based Academic Transcript Application/IBM Cloud Developer Certification/ AWS Cloud Practioner Certification.<br />
+- 🔭 I’m currently working on a Blockchain-Based Academic Transcript Application/IBM Cloud Developer Certification/ AWS Cloud Practitioner  Certification.<br />
 - 🌱 I’m currently learning Python,JS,KaliLinux,Parrot OS,...<br />
 - 👯 I’m looking to collaborate on any project involving AI and/or CyberSecurity related.<br />
 - ⚡ Fun fact: At some point in time, I will be working for an Intelligence Agency.<br />